SAP/ui5-webcomponents/docs/1-getting-started/07-typescript-support.md

 # TypeScript Support

-**Note: TypeScript support is experimental and subject to change**.
-If you consume the web components via TypeScript, you might have to adjust your code before the TypeScript definitions become final and officially supported.
+TypeScript Support is enabled for both component development and component consumption.

-Since `1.11.0` we are providing `TypeScript definitions` (as `.d.ts` files) for all framework's and components' APIs, available to applications, written in TypeScript.
-Previously, without definitions, the usage of UI5 Web Components in TypeScript application was not optimal as the types have been missing and inferred by the TS compiler as `any`.
+Starting from version `1.11.0` we are providing `TypeScript definitions` in the form of `.d.ts` files for all framework's and components' APIs, making them accessible to applications written in TypeScript.
+Previously, without definitions, our types have been inferred by the TS compiler as `any`.
+Now, when you access a public API, you will benefit from static code checks, autocompletion, and other expected features as expected in a TypeScript application.

-Now, when accessing a public API, you will benefit from static code checks, autocompletion, etc. as expected in a TypeScript app.
+**Note:** In exceptional cases, some of the available TypeScript types may change.
+In such instances, we will document all changes in a prominent manner within our release change log.

 **Example:** usage of `setLanguage` from `@ui5/webcomponents-base`